 What’s the Problem?

 Our banks are funding a big problem.
-Since 2008, the “Big 4” Australian banks that dominate NZ’s banking – Westpac, Commonwealth (parent company of ASB), NAB (parent company of BNZ), and ANZ – have loaned over $38.5 billion to new coal and gas projects in Australia, as well as financing projects here in NZ.
-They are now in the top ten lenders to fossil fuels in Australia in 2016.
+Since 2008, the “Big 4” Australian banks that dominate NZ’s banking – Westpac, Commonwealth (parent company of ASB), NAB (parent company of BNZ), and ANZ – have loaned over $76 billion NZD to new coal and gas projects in Australia, as well as financing projects here in NZ.

 These investments threaten our climate and precious ecosystems like the Denniston Plateau and the Great Barrier Reef.
 As custodians of the majority of New Zealanders’ money, we can hold the Big Banks accountable for how it is used.

 In New Zealand, Australia and all around the world, a movement of people are using their collective customer power to demand that the banks invest their savings responsibly.

 New Zealand is in a unique position, where none of our locally-owned banks – like KiwiBank and the Cooperative – have any direct fossil fuel investments.
 Yet.
 We have an opportunity as a nation to have our banks commit to providing truly fossil free alternatives for Kiwis.